 Divorce and Legal Separation

-A legal separation can be an extremely difficult time.
+A divorce or legal separation can be an extremely difficult time.
 There are so many unknowns as to what to expect.
 The requirements, rules and procedure are set forth by statute.
 Arizona Revised Statues Title 25 Marital and Domestic Relations.
 Click Here.
-The Rules of Family Law Procedure are the guidelines for how the case will proceed before the Court.
+The Arizona Rules of Family Law Procedure are the guidelines for how the case will proceed before the Court.
 To see all the Rules click here.
-Finding the right attorney to assist you is important.
+Finding the right attorney in Yavapai County to assist you is important.
 Arizona is a "no fault" state.
 What this means is that martial misconduct is not a factor for one to file for divorce.
 However, if minor children are involved then martial misconduct can impact the analysis necessary for parenting time and custody (what is now called "legal decision making authority").
 In most circumstances, it does not matter who files for legal separation first.
 If minor children are involved or the parties reside in different counties or states then whomever files first may be important.

 The primary issues in every case that need to be decided are division of property and debt.
 If there are minor children involved then the Court will also need to determine parenting time and custody (legal decision making authority) and child support.
 Spousal maintenance or alimony may also be a consideration.
 All property and debt acquired during the marriage, with certain exceptions, is considered community property and needs to be divided in a "fair and equitable" way.
 This does not necessarily mean 50/50, but often times the Court will try to divide the community property in a 50/50 fashion.